BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- BYU and its opponents have combined for 57 points -- this matchup's point total -- only once this year.
+- BYU and its opponents have combined for 57 points or more just one time this year.

-- Boise State's games have gone over 57 points in three of five chances this season.
+- So far this season, 60% of Boise State's games (3/5) have had more combined points than Saturday's total of 57.

-- Saturday's over/under is 4.8 points lower than the two team's combined 61.8 points per game average.
+- The combined points per game average of the two teams, 61.8, is 4.8 points more than Saturday's over/under.

-- These two squads combine to surrender 42.2 points per game, 14.8 fewer than this contest's over/under.
+- These two squads combine to allow 42.2 points per game, 14.8 fewer than this contest's over/under.

-- The Cougars and their opponents score an average of 55 points per game, two fewer than Saturday's total.
+- The average total in Cougars games this season is 55, two points fewer than Saturday's over/under of 57 .

-- In 2021, games involving the Broncos have averaged a total of 62.5 points, 5.5 more than the set total in this contest.
+- The 62.5 PPG average total in Broncos games this season is 5.5 points more than this game's over/under.

 BYU Stats and Trends

-- BYU has three wins against the spread in five games this season.
+- BYU has three wins against the spread in five games this year.

-- The Cougars have covered the spread once this season when favored by 5.5 points or more (in three chances).
+- This season, the Cougars have just one ATS win in three games as a favorite of 6 points or more.

 - BYU's games this year have gone over the point total one time in five opportunities (20%).